15 - 0 - 0

 Gary Antuanne Russell Bio

-The last of the fighting Russell brothers, Gary Antuanne Russell enjoyed an incredible amateur career and is now on a similar path.
+The last of the fighting Russell brothers, Gary Antuanne Russell enjoyed an incredible amateur career and is now on a similar path as a pro.
 The fast-handed, ultra-powerful southpaw is on pace to become a world champion in the 140-pound weight division.

 ‘The Last’ Boxing Brother